Korean Strawberry Milk

 - Chill the syrup before you use it.
 The refrigerator time isn’t just for making the syrup cold!
 The flavors will develop as the syrup cools.

-- Adjust as needed.
+- Adjust the ingredient amounts as needed.
 You can use more or less syrup or strawberries; the recipe above is really just a template, so feel free to switch things up with different proportions.

 I love the simplicity of this Korean strawberry milk recipe, but here are some ways to fancy it up if you’d like.

-- Use vanilla plant-based milk instead of unsweetened, or add a splash of vanilla extract to the syrup.
+- Add vanilla.
+Use vanilla plant-based milk instead of unsweetened, or add a splash of vanilla extract to the syrup.

-- Add a dollop of coconut whipped cream to the top for a more decadent treat.
+- Top with whipped cream.
+Add a dollop of coconut whipped cream to the top for a more decadent treat.

-- Swap the milk for matcha latte for a boost of caffeine.
+- Make a strawberry matcha latte.
+Swap the milk for matcha latte for a boost of caffeine.

 How to Store Leftovers